cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/community/install_and_configure/image.md

 A {{< param cfy_manager_name >}} is a compute host that runs the {{< param product_name >}} Management services.
 To help you get running with {{< param cfy_manager_name >}} easily, {{< param product_name >}} provides images of {{< param cfy_manager_name >}} for OpenStack.

 You can create an OpenStack instance with the OpenStack QCOW file.
-Images include pre-installation of {{< param cfy_manager_name >}} and its dependencies.
+Images include the pre-installation of {{< param cfy_manager_name >}} and its dependencies.

 {{% note title="Prerequisites" %}}
 Make sure that your environment meets the [prerequisites]({{< relref "cloudify_manager/community/capacity_and_planning.md" >}}) before you install {{< param cfy_manager_name >}}.